TheRoktor/exoplanet-detection-and-classification/README.md

 ### 3.1 Correlations
 ![Correlation matrix](data/corrs.png)
 After computing the correlation matrix from the imputed data, we can see that not many features have strong correlations; most being close to, or exactly zero.
 Strong correlations are only seen in 'related features' i.e. features measuring uncertainties (_err1 and _err2 features.)
 These are  1-σ uncertainties, and as such the correlation between these will always be high.
-Outside of those the small correlations do not suggest any potential multicollinearity problems.
+Outside of those the few correlations, nothing suggests any potential multicollinearity problems.
 Such problems would not necessarily affect the accuracy of the model, but the weights (importances) of certain features.
 This problem was resolved by using two different methods of ranking.
 The decision tree was especially useful, as more than one could be constructed ensuring any possible artifacts regarding the previously mentioned feature weights would not cause innacuracies.

 ### 3.2 Linear regression
 The regularization selected was Lasso (L1) regularization, with a small Lambda parameter (1e-4).